 2. How do I file an application to set aside a conviction in Arizona?

-People who are eligible can file an Application to Set Aside a Prior Conviction.
+Eligible people can file an Application to Set Aside a Prior Conviction.
 This application has to be filed in the Arizona Superior Court in the county where the conviction occurred.

 Under ARS 13-905, the Application can be filed by: